yiyungent/PluginCore/README.md

 - **Hot swap** - Upload, install, enable, disable, uninstall, and delete without restarting the site; you can even add the `HTTP request pipeline middleware` at runtime through the plug-in, and there is no need to restart the site
 - **Dependency injection** - You can apply for dependency injection in the construction method of the plug-in class that implements IPlugin.
 Of course, dependency injection can also be used in the controller construction method
 - **Easy to expand** - You can write your own plug-in SDK, then reference the plug-in SDK, write extension plug-ins-custom plug-in hooks, and apply
+- **Widget** - You can bury the extension point in the front end, and then insert the widget through the plugin
 - **No database required** - No database dependency
 - **0 intrusion** - Nearly zero intrusion, does not affect your existing system
 - **Little reliance** - Only rely on a third-party package (`SharpZipLib` for decompression)